aws/aws-eks-best-practices/content/security/docs/iam.md

 ### EKS Pod Identities

 [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) is a feature launched at re:Invent 2023 that allows you to assign an IAM role to a kubernetes service account, without the need to configure an Open Id Connect (OIDC) identity provider(IDP) for each cluster in your AWS account.
-EKS Pod Identities deploys an agent onto each EKS node that your applications communicate with in order to get temporary AWS credentials.
-You applications must use a [supported version of the AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-minimum-sdk.html) to use this feature.
+To use EKS Pod Identity, you must deploy an agent which runs as a DaemonSet pod on every eligible worker node.
+This agent is made available to you as an EKS Add-on and is a pre-requisite to use EKS Pod Identity feature.
+Your applications must use a [supported version of the AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-minimum-sdk.html) to use this feature.

-When EKS Pod Identities are configured for a Pod, EKS will mount and refresh a pod identity token at `/var/run/secrets/pods.eks.amazonaws.com/serviceaccount/eks-pod-identity-token` .
+When EKS Pod Identities are configured for a Pod, EKS will mount and refresh a pod identity token at `/var/run/secrets/pods.eks.amazonaws.com/serviceaccount/eks-pod-identity-token`.
 This token will be used by the AWS SDK to communicate with the EKS Pod Identity Agent, which uses the pod identity token and the agent's IAM role to create temporary credentials for your pods by calling the [AssumeRoleForPodIdentity API](https://docs.aws.amazon.com/eks/latest/APIReference/API_auth_AssumeRoleForPodIdentity.html).
 The pod identity token delivered to your pods is a JWT issued from your EKS cluster and cryptographically signed, with appropriate JWT claims for use with EKS Pod Identities.

 To learn more about EKS Pod Identities, please see [this blog](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials/).